-Running from April to December, the exhibition will feature a never-before-displayed portrait of Queen Mary, along with more than 150 items including fashion, paintings and books.
+The exhibition, which runs until December, features a never-before-displayed portrait of Queen Mary, Queen Alexandra’s coronation gown along with more than 150 items including fashion, paintings and books.

-The Edwardians: Age of Elegance will open at The King’s Gallery, Palace of Hollyroodhouse in Edinburgh on 24th April, shining a spotlight on two of Britain’s most fashionable royal couples – King Edward VII and Queen Alexandra, and King George V and Queen Mary.
+The Edwardians: Age of Elegance is now open at The King’s Gallery, Palace of Hollyroodhouse in Edinburgh, shining a spotlight on two of Britain’s most fashionable royal couples – King Edward VII and Queen Alexandra, and King George V and Queen Mary.

-The display, which had a successful run in London, will be open to visitors until 6th December.
+The display, which had a successful run in London, is open to visitors until 6th December.

-Among more than 150 items on display in Scotland will be a never-before-exhibited portrait of Queen Mary and a miniature sleigh paperweight made of rock crystal, on show in Scotland for the first time.
-Visitors will be able to see works by celebrated names including Fabergé, Tiffany & Co, and Edward Burne-Jones.
+Among more than 150 items on display in Scotland are Queen Alexandra’s coronation gown, a never-before-exhibited portrait of Queen Mary and a miniature sleigh paperweight made of rock crystal, on show in Scotland for the first time.
+Visitors can see works by celebrated names including Fabergé, Tiffany & Co, and Edward Burne-Jones.

 Curator Kathryn Jones said: “The Edwardian era was a golden age of glamour and parties, but it was so much more than that; it was a fast-paced period making great advances in technology.
 Our royal couples wanted to make the most of it all, living lavishly and embracing new trends, before the sobering arrival of war.